A Guide To Seals Along The Jersey Shore!

 Seals are susceptible to water vessel and land vehicle impacts.
 Inadvertent vessel strikes can injure or kill seals.
 All seals are vulnerable to vessel collisions throughout their range, but the risk is much higher in some coastal areas with heavy vessel traffic.

-Do seals compete with commercial fishermen?
+Do seals compete with commercial fishermen for fish?

 A 2015 article published in National Fishermen tells us that research done by Queen’s University Belfast, Northern Ireland, shows that seals don’t have a significant impact on herring, mackerel, cod, haddock, whiting and 30 other species caught for commercial purposes.
 The perception by fishermen that significant declines in abundance of commercially and recreational exploited species comes about when seals or other wild animals directly remove target species is not factual.
 Evidence is scarce to support this argument.